BTCDecoded/.github/README.md

-# BTCDecoded Organization
+# Bitcoin Commons

-Welcome to the BTCDecoded GitHub organization, home to the Bitcoin Commons project - the next generation of Bitcoin governance infrastructure built on the BLLVM technology stack.
+Welcome to the Bitcoin Commons project - the next generation of Bitcoin governance infrastructure built on the BLLVM technology stack.

+**🌐 [Learn more at thebitcoincommons.org](https://thebitcoincommons.org)** - Understand the governance system, why it's designed this way, and the principles behind it.

+**📊 [System Status](./SYSTEM_STATUS.md)** - Verified implementation status and component details.

 ## ⚠️ IMPORTANT DISCLAIMER